TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.13.md

 ---

-And thou saidst in thy heart, I will ascend into heaven, I will exalt my throne above the stars of God; and I will sit upon the mount of congregation, in the uttermost parts of the north;
+You said in your heart, "I will ascend into heaven!
+I will exalt my throne above the stars of God!
+I will sit on the mountain of assembly, in the far north!